 Floodwall Presentation from June 28, 2011 Commission Meeting >> This is a 20 minute presentation by City Engineer-Public Works Director Rick Murphy about the 2011 Ohio River flooding and how the City of Paducah floodwall protects an estimated $1.2 billion in assets.

-Feasibility Report: On November 8, 2010, USACE held a public meeting regarding the feasibility study for the rehabilitation of the floodwall including the pumps.
+On November 8, 2010, USACE held a public meeting regarding the feasibility study for the rehabilitation of the floodwall including the pumps.
 USACE recommends upgrades including a new pump plant at station 111+67a (North 8th Street behind Smoke Shop) and a permanent discharge pipe to be installed under the road at station 19+11b (2049 4th Street, Woodward Hollow).
 The estimated cost for the upgrades and rehabilitation to items such as pumps and gates totals $19.5 million (2012 estimate).
 Upon approval and appropriation, the projects would be cost-shared with the government.
 In other words, the federal government will pay 65% with the City paying 35% of the project costs.
-Based on the estimated cost of $19.5 million, the City of Paducah would be responsible for approximately $6.8 million.
-The city does have a $2.1 million credit for the work it completed in 2010 for the sliplining of the corrugated metal pipes.
-The estimated timeline for the feasibility report and floodwall upgrades is as follows: 1)Public and Corps of Engineers headquarters review of report through November 2010; 2) Comments incorporated in report; 3) Chief's report in 2012.
+Based on the estimated cost of $19.5 million (Note: This estimated cost has been revised to approximately $25.5 million), the City of Paducah would be responsible for approximately 35 percent.
+The city has a $2.1 million credit for the work it completed in 2010 for the sliplining of the corrugated metal pipes.
 Requirements include the approval from the Assistant Secretary of the Army, the authorization of the final design and construction, and the funding appropriations.
-Upon receiving the funding, the design period is approximately 12-15 months.

 Click Floodwall Powerpoint Presentation for a pdf version of the Powerpoint presentation about the history of the floodwall, status of floodwall repairs, and the quest for Paducah to get federal funding for repairs.
 City Engineer Rick Murphy made the presentation to the Commission at its October 7, 2008 meeting.
 Click 2008 Commission Meeting Video to watch the presentation.